maxutility2011/ezLiveStreaming/README.md

 - Two physical or virtual servers: they can be your own PCs, or cloud virtual machines on AWS EC2 or Google Cloud Compute.
 In my demo setup, I use Ubuntu 24.04 for the management server and Amazon Linux 2023 for the live worker server.
 In reality, all the ezLiveStreaming services can be packed on a single machine.
 This is what I have been doing for my own dev and test.
 However, for a more general demonstration, I choose to use a two server setup.
 The worker server should have at least 100GB of disk space.

 - You need to install **docker**, **docker-compose**, **git**, **aws-cli** and optionally **redis-cli**.
 On some OSes such as Amazon Linux, docker-compose needs to installed separately from docker.
 If you choose to use Amazon Linux, **aws-cli** is pre-installed in the AMI image.

-- You need to install live broadcasting software such as OBS studio (https://obsproject.com/download), Wirecast or ffmpeg on any machine with camera.
+If you are on other Linux OSes, follow [this guide](https://docs.aws.amazon.com/cli/latest/userguide/getting-started-install.html) install aws-cli.

 - You need to create a S3 or GCS bucket to store the media output from ezLiveStreaming's transcoder.
 You also need to get a copy of the AWS access key and secret key pair as they will be passed to ezLiveStreaming for accessing AWS SQS or uploading transcoder outputs to AWS S3.

+You also need a machine to be the live capturing/contributing device.
+This machine can be your PC with a built-in or externally connected camera.
+On that machine, you need to install live broadcasting software such as OBS studio (https://obsproject.com/download), Wirecast or FFmpeg.
+You can choose to live-stream from camera source, your PC's screen, a local video file source, or any test pattern generated with FFmpeg.

 The microservices of ezLiveStreaming runs on a base docker image built out of Ubuntu 24.04.
 Within the base image, ffmpeg 6.1.1 is pre-installed.

 ## Step 1: Launch the servers
 Launch two EC2 instances, one for running ezLiveStreaming's management services such as API server, job scheduler, DRM key server and Redis, and another one for running a live transcoding worker.
-The management services do not eat a lot of resource so they can run on relatively low-end instances (I use a t2-micro one which is free-tier eligible).
-The live worker services could run multiple live ABR transcoding jobs so they must run on a more powerful instance (I use a c5-large one).
-But if you only run a single live job with low bitrate output, you may also use less powerful instances.
+The management services do not eat a lot of resource so they can run on relatively low-end instances (I use a t2-small one with 100GiB disk).
+The live worker services could run multiple live ABR transcoding jobs so they must run on a more powerful instance.
+If you only run a single live job with moderate video output bitrate, you may also use less powerful instances, such as c5-large.
+If you need to run more 3-4 live jobs on a same instance, or you need to run a live job with real-time object detection enabled, you probably need a more powerful instance, such as c5-4xlarge.

 ## Step 2: Get ezLiveStreaming source
 On both management and worker servers, get the source code from github.